tada/pljava/src/site/markdown/use/variables.md

 `server_encoding`
 : Another non-PL/Java variable, this affects all text/character strings
-    exchanged between PostgreSQL and Java. `UTF8` as the database and server encoding is _strongly_ recommended.
+    exchanged between PostgreSQL and Java. `UTF8` as the database and server encoding is strongly recommended.
 If a different encoding is used, it should be any of the available _fully defined_ character encodings.
-In particular, the PostgreSQL pseudo-encoding `SQL_ASCII` (which means "characters within ASCII are ASCII, others are no-one-knows-what") will _not_ work well with PL/Java, raising exceptions whenever strings contain non-ASCII characters.
-(PL/Java can still be used in such a database, but the application code needs to know what it's doing and use the right conversion functions where needed.)
+In particular, the PostgreSQL pseudo-encoding `SQL_ASCII` does not fully define what any values outside ASCII represent; it is usable, but [subject to limitations][sqlascii].

 `pljava.debug`
 : A boolean variable that, if set `on`, stops the process on first entry to